 Senior Investigator, New York State Police

 Matthew started his law enforcement career in 1998 as a patrolman with the City of Atlanta Police Department.
 In 2002, he joined the New York State Police where he served as a trooper for eleven years and an investigator for five years prior to his current role as a Senior Investigator.
 His career has brought many recognitions – City of Atlanta Police Department nominated him for Officer of the Year and New York State Police named him a Trooper of the Year (Troop T – SP Buffalo) five times, Investigator of the Year (Troop A) twice, and Special Recognition Investigator (Troop A) twice.
 He is a New York State Police Superintendent’s Commendation Award Winner and earned the F.B.I.
 N-Dex Award.
-Matthew has an associate’s degree from Erie Community College and a bachelor’s degree in criminal justice from Hilbert College.
-He lives in Western New York with his wife Shana and three children, Joshua, Ella, and Allyson, where he coaches girls’ softball and serves on the Orchard Park Little League Board of Directors.
-Matthew also sponsors a criminal justice scholarship at the Wallace D. Ormsby Center in East Aurora, NY.
+Matthew has an Associate’s degree from Erie Community College, a Bachelor’s degree from Hilbert College and a Master’s Degree from the University at Albany all in criminal justice.

-- Trauma informed sexual assault investigations involving adults, adolescents and college students
+- Trauma-informed sexual assault interviews involving adults, adolescents, and college students

 - Historical sexual assault investigations